-On first login, from the account Overview page, click on the "Add a Datasource" button:
+On first login, from the account Overview page, click Add a Datasource.

 - Existing Accounts

-Step 2 - Create an API key in ZenDesk
+Step 2 - Create an API key in Zendesk

-Now we need to go to ZenDesk to create an API key.
+Now we need to go to Zendesk to create an API key.
 To do this you'll need to be an administrator on your account.

-- A token string is now created (#7).
-This is what we'll need in Step 3.
+- Create a name for this API token.
+A token string is created.
+This string is used to configure the datasource in BrightGauge.
 Note that this API cannot be shown again, so store the credential somewhere safe.
-If you ever lose it, you'll have to create a new one
+If you ever lose it, you'll must create a new one